Chinese Americans: Income and social status

+Income and social status of Chinese American locations vary widely.
+Although many Chinese Americans in Chinatowns of large cities are members of an impoverished working class, others are well-educated upper-class people living in affluent suburbs.
+The upper and lower-class Chinese are also widely separated by social status and class discrimination.
+In California's San Gabriel Valley, for example, the cities of Monterey Park and San Marino are both Chinese American communities lying geographically close to each other but they are separated by a large socioeconomic gap.

+The model minority myth

+High levels of achievement among some groups led to a perception of Chinese Americans as a "model minority".
+This stereotype was presented as positive, but has complicated implications for both Chinese Americans and other minority groups.
+Historical evidence suggests this narrative emerged partially as a political tool during the Civil Rights era.

+Early immigration patterns were significantly shaped by discriminatory policies, particularly during the Chinese Exclusion Era (1882–1943).
+These restrictions had lasting effects on community formation and cultural identity.

 Educational attainment

-Overall, as a demographic group, Chinese Americans have a higher educational attainment, have a higher percentage of people working in select white collar and professional occupations, and earn higher median household incomes compared to other demographic groups in the United States.
-Chinese Americans, along with other East Asian Americans, typically exhibit above-average rates of academic achievement and higher educational attainment rates compared to other ethno-racial demographic cohorts within the United States.
-Chinese Americans often have some of the highest averages in tests such as SAT, ACT, GRE etc. in the United States.
+The Chinese American community shows a range of educational attainment and a split between recent immigrants from China and earlier immigrants who came mainly from Taiwan and Hong Kong.
+The earlier immigrants have a higher percentage working in white collar and professional occupations, and earn higher median household incomes compared to other demographic groups.
+Chinese Americans, like other East Asian Americans, typically have above-average achievement and higher educational attainment rates compared to other ethno-racial grops.
+Chinese Americans have high averages in tests such as SAT, ACT, and GRE.
 Although verbal scores lag somewhat due to the influx of new immigrants, combined SAT scores have also been higher than for most Americans.
-With above average SAT and ACT scores as well as GPA's, Chinese Americans are more likely to apply to competitively elite, prestigious, and high-ranked higher education institutions than other ethno-racial groups in the United States.
-Chinese Americans are also disproportionately represented among US National Merit Scholarship awardees, and constitute 13% of the nation's top Ivy League universities and other prestigious institutions of higher education around the United States.
-They are more likely to apply to competitively elite higher education institutions.
-Chinese Americans also constitute 24% of all Olympic Seattle Scholarship winners, 33% of USA Math Olympiad winners, 15.5% of Putnam Math Competition winners, and 36% of Duke Talent Identification Grand Recognition Ceremony attendees from the Dallas Metropolitan area.
+Chinese Americans are more likely to apply to elite higher education institutions than other groups.
+Chinese Americans are also disproportionately represented among US National Merit Scholarship awardees, and constitute 13% of the students at Ivy League universities and other institutions.

-Area of study

-Largely driven by educational immigration, among American PhD recipients in fields related to science and engineering, 25% of the recipients are of Chinese descent.
+Largely driven by enrollment of Chinese citizens, 25% of the recipients of American PhD in science and engineering are of Chinese descent.